hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

-Typing the following commands to clone the TGW repo and install it:
+Type the following commands to clone the TGW repo and install it in the workstation: